ihtnc/advent-of-code-js/README.md

 3. Open the browser's developer tools.
 4. Go to the `Application` tab and expand the `Cookies` section.
 5. Copy the value of the `session` cookie.

+> [!NOTE]
+> The Advent of Code session cookie associated to your account can change, which would cause errors when running the app using the old session value.